dosipod/SrWiki/Home.md

 * A0 for ESP8266 (audio-in pin)
 * GPIO36 (or VP) for the ESP32 (audio-in pin)
 * See [[Digital Microphone Hookup]] for pins used
-* (You can change the pins used by adding definitions in your PlatformIO config or editing audio_reactive.h)
+* In SR-WLED 0.12.0 or newer, you can use the web UI to change pins.
+In older versions, you can change the pins used by adding definitions in your PlatformIO config or editing audio_reactive.h.

 ## Discussion and Support
 Please consider joining the WLED Discord groups where we have dedicated channels to discuss this project, your projects,